AidySun/dev_tips/godot.md

 #### CollisionShape2D

 - `one_way_collision`: Sets whether this collision shape should only detect collision on one side (top or bottom).
-  **Note:** This property has no effect if this CollisionShape2D is a child of an Area2D node.
+  **NOTE:** This property has no effect if this CollisionShape2D is a child of an Area2D node.

 --------